HomeArticle

 To understand the subversiveness of DreamZero and Dream Dojo, we must first analyze the systematic defects of VLA from the bottom up.

 The biggest problem with VLA is the lack of a world model.
-The underlying architecture of VLA limits its way of cognition.
-In terms of lineage, VLA has a closer relationship with LLM, but a weaker relationship with pure vision and pure physics.
-It maps the pixel blocks of an image to the semantic space of text through the cross - attention mechanism.
-In this space, it understands the concepts of a cup and a table and their relative positions in a two - dimensional image.
+The underlying architecture of VLA limits its cognitive approach.
+In terms of lineage, VLA is more closely related to LLM, while having a weaker relationship with pure vision and pure physics.
+It uses the Cross - Attention mechanism to map the pixel blocks of an image to the semantic space of text.
+In this space, it understands the concepts of a cup and a table and their relative positions in the two - dimensional image.

 However, the physical world is not a two - dimensional semantic slice.
-The physical world is continuous, full of mass, friction, gravity, and geometric collisions.
+The physical world is continuous, filled with mass, friction, gravity, and geometric collisions.

 VLA has a relatively weak understanding of physical actions and the world because it is essentially a "translator".

-We can use the state - transition equation in physics to explain.
-A complete world model essentially learns a conditional probability distribution.
+We can explain this using the state - transition equation in physics.
+A complete world model is essentially learning a conditional probability distribution.
 Given the current state of the world (visual observation) and the action the robot is about to perform, it can predict what the world will be like in the next second.

 VLA has never learned this equation.
-VLA learns the functional relationship that directly maps static visual observations + language instructions to executable actions; but it has not been systematically trained to predict the consequences of actions and conduct counterfactual error - testing.
-So once the environment, materials, or constraint relationships change slightly, its performance will decline sharply.
+VLA learns the functional relationship that directly maps static visual observations and language instructions to executable actions; yet it has not been systematically trained to predict the consequences of actions and conduct counterfactual error - checking.
+Therefore, once the environment, material, or constraint relationship changes slightly, its performance will decline precipitously.

 This is like asking a person to memorize the answers to ten thousand geometry problems without understanding geometric principles.
-When encountering the original questions, he can quickly write perfect answers; but when facing new questions with slightly changed conditions, he will completely break down.
+When faced with the original questions, he can quickly write down perfect answers; but when encountering new questions with slightly changed conditions, he will be completely at a loss.

 The generalization of VLA is essentially just interpolation in a high - dimensional semantic space.
-When the physical form exceeds the envelope surface of the training set, the interpolation will fail.
+When the physical form exceeds the envelope of the training set, interpolation will fail.

-In contrast, video generation models are quite different.
+In contrast, video - generation models are different.
 The physical interaction scenes generated by Veo3, Sora 2, and the recently popular Seedance 2 are quite realistic.
 The actions of fluids, rigid bodies, and flexible materials are so coherent that they are almost indistinguishable from the real world.
-This shows that large - scale video generation models may have implicitly compressed and internalized the basic operating laws of the physical world in a large number of Internet videos, forming some world models.
+This indicates that large - scale video - generation models may have implicitly compressed and internalized the basic operating laws of the physical world in a large number of Internet videos, forming some world models.

-Even though they are so powerful, video generation models were mainly used to provide simulation data for VLA before, rather than being integrated into the robot's workflow.
+Even though they are so powerful, video - generation models were mainly used to provide simulated data for VLA before, rather than being integrated into the workflow of robots.

-Actually, the idea of using video generation models to control robots didn't start from this.
-Before DreamZero, the academic and industrial circles also proposed multiple solutions.
-But all these methods got stuck in engineering and logical dead - ends.
+Actually, the idea of using video - generation models to control robots did not start here.
+Before DreamZero, both the academic and industrial circles proposed several solutions.
+However, all of these methods got stuck in engineering and logical dead - ends.

-For example, LVP (Large - Scale Video Planner).
-Its idea is to directly generate a future video plan on how to complete a task from an image and a sentence.
-Then reconstruct the human hand movements in the video into a 3D trajectory.
-It uses video pre - training, rather than language pre - training, as the main axis of the robot's basic capabilities.
+For example, LVP (Large - scale Video Planner).
+Its idea is to directly generate a future video plan on how to complete a task from a single image and a sentence, and then reconstruct the hand movement in the video into a 3D trajectory.
+It uses video pre - training instead of language pre - training as the main axis of the robot's basic capabilities.

-The second method is similar to NVIDIA's own DreamGen, which generates a video first and then infers the actions backward.
-This was a route that was highly anticipated before.
+The second method is similar to NVIDIA's own DreamGen, which generates a video and then infers the actions.
+This was a highly anticipated approach before.
 It divides the architecture of the entire foundation model into two halves.
-The upper half is a video model responsible for predicting the future; the lower half is an independently trained IDM network responsible for inferring and outputting actions based on the predicted video.
+The upper part is a video model responsible for predicting the future; the lower part is an independently trained IDM network responsible for inferring and outputting actions based on the predicted video.

 The biggest problem with the above two phased models is the misalignment between action and video generation.
-The action part requires high accuracy, but it is difficult to generate perfect videos.
-Once the generated future images have tiny pixel artifacts or physical illusions, both IDM and point tracking will be completely confused, magnifying errors exponentially.
-If the position of the robot's fingers in the video is off by one micrometer, the robot in the real world won't be able to grasp anything at all.
+Actions require high accuracy, but it is difficult to generate perfect videos.
+Once the generated future images contain tiny pixel artifacts or physical hallucinations, both IDM and point - tracking will be completely confused, magnifying errors exponentially.
+If the position of the robot's finger in the video is off by one micrometer, the real - world robot won't be able to grasp anything at all.
 The robustness is extremely poor.

 The third method is Unified Video - Action (UVA, Joint Video - Action Generation).
-This is the most advanced method.
-It tries to learn video and action in the latent space of the same diffusion model, taking into account both video prediction and action prediction.
+This is the most advanced method so far.
+It attempts to learn video and actions in the latent space of the same diffusion model, taking into account both video prediction and action prediction.
 During inference, it skips video generation through "decoding decoupling" to ensure speed.
-However, its architecture uses a bidirectional diffusion architecture.
-To match the length of the language instructions, the generated video sequence must be greatly compressed.
-This completely distorts the original video time - flow.
-With the distorted time, it is almost impossible to align action instructions with visual images, so the generalization ability of this method is naturally very poor.
+However, its architecture uses a Bidirectional Diffusion architecture.
+To match the length of the language instruction, the generated video sequence must be greatly compressed.
+This practice completely distorts the original video time - flow.
+When the time is distorted, it is almost impossible to align action instructions with visual images, so the generalization ability of this method is naturally very poor.

-In addition, all these methods have a fatal common defect: they are too slow.
-Video diffusion models need multiple steps of iterative denoising.
-Generating a few seconds of actions often requires dozens of seconds of computation.
-If it takes a robot five minutes to put a bowl into the cabinet, you'll probably be extremely impatient just watching.
+In addition, all these methods have a common fatal flaw, which is slowness.
+Video diffusion models require multiple steps of iterative denoising, and it often takes tens of seconds of computation to generate a few seconds of actions.
+If it takes a robot five minutes to put a bowl into a cabinet, you'll probably be extremely impatient while watching.

-Therefore, among all the new embodied intelligence enterprises before 2026, almost only 1X Technologies, which recently launched a household robot, has been trying this video prediction method.
-They use a large amount of "Shadow Mode" data, that is, when humans perform remote operations, the model runs synchronously in the background for prediction.
-They use this extremely high - quality paired data to train that fragile IDM.
+Therefore, among all the new embodied - intelligence companies before 2026, almost only 1X Technologies, which recently launched a household robot, has been trying this video - prediction method.
+They use a large amount of "Shadow Mode" data, that is, when a human remotely operates the robot, they let the model run predictions in the background synchronously, and use this extremely high - quality paired data to train the fragile IDM forcefully.

 However, temporary failure does not mean that the direction is wrong.

-At last year's robot conference, I interviewed many domestic scholars in the field of embodied intelligence.
-At that time, Google's Veo 3 and Genie 3 had just been released not long ago.
-Most scholars were deeply impressed and realized the world - understanding ability of video generation models.
+At last year's robotics conference, I interviewed many domestic embodied - intelligence scholars.
+At that time, Google's Veo 3 and Genie 3 had just been released.
+Most scholars were deeply impressed and realized the world - understanding ability of video - generation models.

-However, at that time, this thinking still remained at the level of "data", and the idea of video generation replacing VLA had hardly come into view.
+However, at that time, this thinking still remained at the "data" level, and the idea of video generation replacing VLA had not really come into view.

 However, NVIDIA's research may be the turning point that makes this idea an effective engineering path for the first time.